jun7/wyeb/README.md

   You can add your own script to context-menu.
 See 'menu' dir in the config dir, or click 'addMenu' in the context-menu.
-SUFFIX, ISCALLBACK, WINSLEN, WINID, URI, TITLE, PRIMARY/SELECTION, SECONDARY, CLIPBORAD, LINK, LINK_OR_URI, LINKLABEL, MEDIA, IMAGE, and MEDIA_IMAGE_LINK are set as environment variables.
+SUFFIX, ISCALLBACK, WINSLEN, WINID, URI, TITLE, PRIMARY/SELECTION, SECONDARY, CLIPBORAD, LINK, LINK_OR_URI, LINKLABEL, LABEL_OR_TITLE, MEDIA, IMAGE and MEDIA_IMAGE_LINK are set as environment variables.
 Available actions are in 'key:' section below.
 Of course it supports dir and '.'. '.' hides it from menu but still available in the accels.
 accels: